A Bucket Of Dim-Sims

 My prediction of One Nation faltering comes in part from my suspicion that a handful of ego-driven maverick senators with peculiar perspectives will eventually turn on each other.
 Extremists are like that.
 They have difficulty coping with a massive cosmopolitan society and they will also be challenged by the differences that inevitably exist within a small group.
 That kind of person wants things to be just so and once they discover differences among them the cracks will form.
 This happened to One Nation back in the late 90s.
 But have they adapted as a result of past experiences?
 I'm skeptical.
 The first speech in the Senate by Hanson was a regurgitation of her first speech from the 90s.
 She still talks of Australia getting 'swamped' and only changed the group to be scared of.
 Surely after decades a person would want to express things differently just from a sense of personal development.
 Nope - I think One Nation will face similar problems because the past they are stuck in includes the past history of One Nation itself.

 My other hunch is that those of us who cherish a cosmopolitan society will continue to challenge what One Nation say.
-For Hanson 'freedom of speech' is an empty catch-phrase.
+For Hanson freedom-of-speech is an empty catch-phrase.
 I remember how she insisted on scripted interviews thereby effectively stifling the speech of journalists.
 We however can remember that free speech only works if it is universal.
 If they say something then we can say things too.
 Cite facts.
 Use personal anecdotes.
 Express your opinion.
-And if you are intimidated by a seeming rise in bigotry then seek help from others.
-Society is moving long-term in an exciting and positive direction but in the short-term that is provoking desperation among those resistant to change.
-We just have to keep talking, whether online, or in person, or even on toilet walls.
+Keep communicating, whether online, or in person, or even on toilet walls.